mohanagr/HttpServer/README.md

 # HttpServer
-HTTP server that serves static webpages.
+HTTP server that supports dynamic PHP pages and serves static files/pages as well.
 Meant as a learning exercise.

 ## Usage
 * Clone this repository and `cd` to it